neil-gurnani/mProduct_recruiting_dashboard/README.md

 ## Interview Guide

 * (1) **Atharva Talpade** wrote a "Mock Interview Crash Course" detailing the different types of interview questions, how to approach each of them, and how to prep & practice for PM interviews! : https://www.notion.so/Mock-Interview-Crash-Course-4e1e7aae48264cae98d5e9beeb158612

+* (2) **Soundarya Balasubramani** wrote a medium article elaborating on her experiences and teaching people how to ace their PM interviews! : https://medium.com/open-product-management/how-to-crush-your-product-management-interview-ultimate-guide-for-all-aspiring-pms-8c6172ed697c